Last Updated on March 8, 2021 by

 To use the jacks, you need to find a flat and clean part of your roof.
 Since most shingles could be worn out and may easily break, you will need to place your jacks in the fourth or fifth shingle course.
 You can easily and perfectly move onto the roof through the dead area with a jack roof coating.

-After picking the part, you need to drive the nails, place the roof jacks to the initial jack’s side, and leave about 4-feet in between jacks.
+After picking the part, you need to drive the nails, place the roof jacks to the initial jack’s side, and leave about 4 feet in between jacks.
 Avoid overlapping the nails and test the jacks once you have fixed the planks or boards.
 The jacks are safe to use if they can support your weight, but you need to adjust the plank if it is wiggling.

 What Is A Pipe Jack On A Roof?

 A pipe jack or boot is a pre-formed flange positioned over a vent pipe to close the roof around the vent pipe’s opening.
-This tool is made of rubber, metal, or lead and is also referred to as plumbing boot/jack or no-caulk or leads.
+This tool is made of rubber, metal, or lead and is also referred to as a plumbing boot/jack or no-caulk or leads.

 How To Safely Get To The Roof

 If you want to get to your roof safely without falling or getting injured, you need a ladder.
-You can either buy or rent a sturdy extension ladder that is about 3-feet above the roof edge.
+You can either buy or rent a sturdy extension ladder that is about 3 feet above the roof edge.
 If you are looking for the lightest ladder, go for aluminum, but fiberglass is perfect for better protection from electrocution.

-Place the ladder on firm level ground.
+Place the ladder on the firm-level ground.
 But if your ground is not even, put squares of plywood under one foot along with the ladder base level.
 Secure the tool with a rope or wire tied to stakes and fasten the top with a wire or rope tied to a secure anchoring point.
 You can use a 20d nail driven into a rafter as an anchoring point to prevent the ladder from slipping while you step into the roof.

 Here are some basic steps to follow when using a ladder to and from the roof;

-1. Do not carry anything with you up the ladder.
+• Do not carry anything with you up the ladder.
 You can have someone to help you or hoist supplies and tools with a bucket tied to a rope.

-3. When stepping onto and off the roof, keep your two hands on your tool’s top rung.
+• When stepping onto and off the roof, keep your two hands on your tool’s top rung.

 Safety Precautions When Working On Your Roof